Table of Contents

 c.
 Observations: Researchers observe and record behaviors, actions, or events in their natural setting.
 This method is useful for gathering data on human behavior, interactions, or phenomena without direct intervention.

 d.
-Experiments: Experimental studies involve the manipulation of variables to observe their impact on the outcome.
-Researchers control the conditions and collect data to draw conclusions about cause-and-effect relationships.
+Experiments: Experimental studies involve manipulating variables to observe their impact on the outcome.
+Researchers control the conditions and collect data to conclude cause-and-effect relationships.

-Secondary data collection involves using existing data collected by someone else for a purpose different from the original intent.
+The next techniques of data collection is Secondary data collection which involves using existing data collected by someone else for a purpose different from the original intent.
 Researchers analyze and interpret this data to extract relevant information.
 Secondary data can be obtained from various sources, including:

 a.
 Published Sources: Researchers refer to books, academic journals, magazines, newspapers, government reports, and other published materials that contain relevant data.